Martín Brignani: Managerial career

 In July 2014, Brignani was named manager of San Isidro.
 In 2016, he was in charge of another of his former teams, San Lorenzo de Mar del Plata.
 Subsequently, he worked at a Boca Juniors school in his hometown.

 On 19 June 2018, Brignani was appointed at the helm of Estudiantes de Mérida.
 While at the club, he won the 2019 Apertura but lost the final to Caracas.

 During the 2020 season, due to the COVID-19 pandemic, Brignani returned to his native Mar del Plata but could not return to Venezuela to manage the club in the 2020 Copa Libertadores due to the restrictions in Argentina.
 He managed the club through Zoom, while his assistant was on the field.

 On 8 January 2021, Brignani resigned from Estudiantes, and was appointed at Deportivo Lara late in the month.
 He was sacked on 31 July, with the club outside the qualification zones.

 On 10 August 2022, Brignani returned to Venezuela after being named manager of Portuguesa.
 He was sacked the following 1 March, after winning only one point out of nine into the new season.

+On 12 October 2023, Brignani was named manager of Bolivian Primera División side Real Tomayapo.